sgbush/cppcon2022/slides/arena-allocator.md

 * Heap errors have no graceful resolution  <!-- .element: class="fragment" -->
 * Many applications stick to static allocation  <!-- .element: class="fragment" -->
 * Off Limits:&emsp;std::vector&emsp;std::map&emsp;std::list&emsp;std::deque   <!-- .element: class="fragment" -->
+Notes: Describe the scenario where this does not apply - where allocation is only done at configuration time and not during run
 ---
 # Using Heap in Embedded Applications
 Use in allocate-once scenarios